kjd/idna/README.rst

 a “mapping”, is considered by the specification to be a local user-interface issue distinct from IDNA conversion functionality.

-This library provides one such mapping, that was developed by the Unicode Consortium.
+This library provides one such mapping that was developed by the Unicode Consortium.
 Known as `Unicode IDNA Compatibility Processing
 <https://unicode.org/reports/tr46/>`_, it provides for both a regular
 mapping for typical applications, as well as a transitional mapping to